TechStudio/awesome-web-server/README.md

 Web Server Config
 =================

-The goal of this project is to document a function and secure web server config with the following capabilities:
+The goal of this project is to document a functional and secure web server config with the following capabilities:

 + SSH